Dev Basics Lesson 1 of 3

 cd folder-name

-File operations
+File Operations

-• mkdir project — Create a new folder
+• mkdir project — Create a directory

 • touch file.txt — Create an empty file